AlexSpodarev/web-service/README.md

    python3 REST_API.py

-4) Acess the webserver on any of the IP addressess of the host, example: http://127.0.0.1:5000/api/<car_vendor>
+4) Access the webserver on any of the IP addresses of the host, example: http://127.0.0.1:5000/api/<car_vendor>

 5) Enjoy :)